Ego Depletion – How Decreasing Self-control Can Increase Purchase Propensity?

 The graph below shows these findings.
 Note how the proportion of favorable rulings are highest at three points: after breakfast, after lunch, and after an afternoon snack (indicated by the circles).
 Also note that, as we predicted earlier, judges’ willingness to consider the cases goes down dramatically from the morning to the afternoon.

 So when are consumers most likely to have low willpower?
-The research suggests that it will be later in the day, before a meal, and when they have been working or thinking hard.
+The research suggests that the Ego Depletion Effect will be the most prominent later in the day, before a meal, and when they have been working or thinking hard.
 While each piece can be used to target different parts of the day, taken together we would predict that the end of the workday is when people are most susceptible to the urge to splurge.

-- Self-control is like a muscle: if customers use it too much, it gets exhausted and they are more likely to indulge.
+- Self-control is like a muscle: if customers use it too much, it gets exhausted and they are more likely to indulge - the main premise of the Ego Depletion Effect.

-- Consumers’ self-control can get exhausted when they make a lot of choices and when they think long and/or hard about something, effectively using up their limited cognitive resources.
+- Consumers’ self-control can get exhausted when they make a lot of choices and when they think long and/or hard about something, effectively using up their limited cognitive resources - how to apply Ego Depletion Effect in your business' operations.

-- Customer self-control will be strongest early in the day and right after meals.
+- Customer self-control will be strongest early in the day and right after meals – timing the application of the Ego Depletion Effect.